Why are these laws being introduced?

-The new laws were introduced by the state government last December to make swimming pools and spas safer and help prevent drowning deaths, especially of young children.
-The original July deadline for registration was pushed back to 1 November due to COVID-19.
+The new laws were introduced by the state government in December 2020 to make swimming pools and spas safer and help prevent drowning deaths, especially of young children.
+The original July 2020 deadline for registration was pushed back to 1 November 2021, and now 1 June 2022 due to COVID-19.

-He says 27 children have died in private pools and spas in Victoria since 2000 and the Coroner found faulty safety barriers were likely to blame in at least 20 of the cases.
+Chambers stated that 27 children have died in private pools and spas in Victoria since 2000, and the Coroner found faulty safety barriers were likely to blame in at least 20 of the cases.

-Royal Life Saving Australia’s national drowning report shows that in 2019-20, 12 Australian children aged 0 to four years drowned and half of these deaths were in backyard swimming pools.
+Additionally, Royal Life Saving Australia’s National Drowning Report shows that in 2019-20, 12 Australian children aged 0 to four years drowned, and half of these deaths were in backyard swimming pools.

-“While pool and spa barriers are effective in helping to reduce childhood drowning incidents, a large number of drowning deaths are the result of barriers that are faulty or non-compliant with Australian standards,” Jason says.
+“While pool and spa barriers are effective in helping to reduce childhood drowning incidents, a large number of drowning deaths are the result of barriers that are faulty or non-compliant with Australian standards,” says Chambers.